 The Business Combination was accounted for as a reverse recapitalization, in accordance with accounting principles generally accepted in the United States of America ("GAAP").
-Under the guidance in ASC 805, we were treated as the "acquired" company for financial reporting purposes.
-Opendoor Labs Inc. was deemed the accounting predecessor of the combined business, and we, as the parent company of the combined business, were the successor SEC registrant, meaning that our financial statements for previous periods will be disclosed in the registrant's future periodic reports filed with the SEC.
-For further information regarding the Business Combination, please see "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+Under the guidance in ASC 805, Opendoor Technologies was treated as the "acquired" company for financial reporting purposes.
+Accordingly, the Business Combination will be treated as the equivalent of Opendoor issuing stock for the net assets of Opendoor Technologies, accompanied by a recapitalization whereby no goodwill or other intangible assets are recorded.
+Operations prior to the Business Combination will be those of Opendoor.

-Available Information
+Corporate Information